 Usually, if asked, my answer would be “no”.
 Unless of course the sex toy is made from jelly rubber.
 I have been accused numerous times by other reviewers of being a snob, because I won’t review a jelly rubber sex toy.
 I won’t recommend them, I won’t promote them directly.
-They are not dangerous (as in will not cause a skin reaction) to everyone, and you can use them intelligently (i.e. condom-covered).
-But the risks ARE there, and you never know when you might have an allergic reaction to a jelly sex toy.
+The dangers of phthalates, and other chemicals found in the cheap toys, are not fully known in the sex toy context (i.e. how much will it affect our bodies from an occasional use item).
+Some say you can still use them, but cover it with a condom – this may help, but again, no test has proven or disproven so procede with caution.
+The risks ARE there, and you never know when you might have an allergic reaction to a jelly sex toy.

 I’ve told you before about phthalates – what they are, why they’re bad, and how to buy a sex toy that does not contain them.
 Let’s forget that fact that the amount of phthalates varies per sex toy manufacturer, even per toy, and is not regulated.
 Your toy could have a small number or a number high enough to kill a rat.
 You’ll have no clue.

 But phthalates are not your only reason to stay away from the inferior materials.

 Jelly rubber toys can leak/”outgas” phthalates and other questionable chemicals.
 Straight from the chemistry lab a jelly rubber toy has a bad smell.
 It’s really offensive to me personally, and the smell varies from toy to toy.
 Some companies try to cover up this bad smell by adding even more chemicals with scents.
 Oily-feeling fake taste/smell chemicals.
 Yum.